weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 * In Create project, select your Azure subscription and resource group.
 Create a resource group if you don't have one
 * In Project Details, specify the project name and the geography in which you want to create the project
 * Select Create
+* When the Azure Migrate project creates, you can now start to deploy the Azure Migrate appliance.
+To do this select **Discover** under Azure Migrate: Discovery and Assessment
+* On the Discover screen ensure you select **Physical or other** from the type of servers you are discovering
+* Input a name for your appliance and select **Generate Key**, make sure you don't leave this page until the key is generated
+* Take a copy of your project key and store it somewhere safe, you need this later on
+* Next you need to download the Azure Migrate appliance, download the .zip file as displayed onto the server you have just built

+### Install the Azure Migrate appliance